Marim99/laravel-blog/README.md

 - Restore posts: Users can restore deleted posts.

-- Add comments: Users can add comments to blog posts.
+- Add comments: Users can add comments to blog posts (using livewire).

 - Delete comments: Users can delete comments on blog posts.